ASTex-ICube/semiproctex/README.md

 ## Citation

-If you use this code for your research, please cite our paper.
+If you use this method for your research, please cite our paper.

 ```
 @article{Guehl:EGSR2020,